Does Rhinotillexomania Treatment Work?

 Symptoms of Rhinotillexomania

 So, if it's not just about picking your nose, then what kind of symptoms should you keep an eye out for?
 For starters, an individual with rhinotillexomania is going to constantly pick their nose because they feel an irresistible compulsion to do so.
 They will likely continue to do so even to the point of bleeding or severe irritation because they can't seem to stop themselves from doing it.
-They may experience excessive nosebleeds, appear to have infections or other problems with their nose, and even suffer from severe headaches.
+There are several things that may cause nosebleeds (recurrent epistaxis).
+Some of these may include colds (upper respiratory infections) and sinusitis, blowing your nose with force, inserting an object into your nose, injury to the nose and/or face, and nose picking.
+Several people who engage in nose picking may experience excessive nosebleeds (recurrent epistaxis), which may lead to infections or other problems with their nose, and even make them suffer from severe headaches.

 These individuals also experience excessive tension and anxiety that can lead up to rhinotillexomania.
 They may then feel relief or gratification after they engage in the activity but may follow this up with shame or guilt.
 They will usually attempt to hide the behavior, but it may still be somewhat apparent to those around them.